Ted Strehlow

 Theodor George Henry Strehlow (6 June 1908 – 3 October 1978) was an Australian anthropologist and linguist.
-He studied the Arrernte (Aranda, Arunta) Aboriginal Australians and their language in Central Australia.
+The son of pastor Carl Strehlow, he studied the Arrernte people and their language in Central Australia.

-Life

-Early life
+Early life and education

-Strehlow's father was Carl Strehlow, Lutheran pastor and Superintendent, since 1896, of the Hermannsburg Mission, southwest of Alice Springs on the Finke River.
-(Carl was also a gifted linguist who studied and documented the local languages, and Ted later built upon his work.)
-Strehlow was born, a month premature, at Hermannsburg, the native place name being Ntaria.
+Theodor George Henry Strehlow was born on 6 June 1908 on the Hermannsburg Mission in the Northern Territory.
+His father was Carl Strehlow, Lutheran pastor and Superintendent, since 1896, of the Hermannsburg Mission, southwest of Alice Springs on the Finke River.
 (Note: This had large implications, since it meant for the local people that he belonged to the Ratapa in the Twin Spirit Boys myth.
 Coincidentally, he was born in the sign of Gemini, and 'doubleness' was to haunt his life.)
+His mother was Friedericke Johanna Henriette (née Keysser).

 He was raised trilingually, speaking, in addition to English, also Arrernte with the Aboriginal maids and native children, and German with his immediate family.
 After a family visit to Germany when he was three years old (1911), he returned with his parents, and grew up parted from his four elder brothers and a sister, Frederick, Karl, Rudolf, Hermann and Martha, who were raised in Germany.
 He studied both Latin and Greek as part of his home school curriculum.